jpdery/moobile-core-doc/Source/Classes/Control/BarItem.md

 #### Subclassing Notes:

-This class should not be instantiated, instead create a `Moobile.BarItem` subclass and implement your own functionnality.
-Take a look at [Moobile.NavigationBarItem](../Control/NavigationBarItem.md) as an example.
+Don't instantiate this class.
+Instead, extend it by creating subclasses for your own implementation.
+Look at [Moobile.NavigationBarItem](../Control/NavigationBarItem.md) for an extended `Moobile.BarItem` class.

 This class overrides the following method: